The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Discussion and Conclusions

 As noted above, the original DEM model discussed by \citet{caspi2014} separately fit the Fe and Fe-Ni line complexes (at $\sim$6.7 and $\sim$8~keV), and did not use the CHIANTI package for those lines.
 This stemmed from suggestions by \citet{phillips2006} and \citet{caspi2010} that the ionization fraction versus temperature for the Fe line complex may not be quite correct, based on analysis of {\rhessi} results.
 For this work, however, it is absolutely necessary to include the Fe line emission as modeled by the CHIANTI package, rather than fitting it separately, since tying the lines and continuum together provides the ability to constrain the high-$T$ emission measure and subsequent thermal continuum emission model.
 We use the default CHIANTI ionization fraction model, as implemented in CHIANTI version 7.1.3 \citep{landi2013}.

 For most of the flares in the sample, we were able to attempt the calculation for both of the first two one-minute intervals during the start of flare.
-This added an extra level of validation in those cases; if the limits on $E_c$ are not at least similar for the two time intervals in the same flare, and/or there is no systematic difference between the other model parameters for the two intervals, then we might suspect our calculations.
+This added an extra level of validation in those cases; if the limits on $E_c$ are not at least similar for the two time intervals in the same flare, and/or there is some systematic difference between the other model parameters for the two intervals, then we might suspect our calculations.
 Note that each calculation is independent for each interval; we do not use the common practice of relating the initial conditions for a subsequent time interval to those from the previous time interval in a given flare.
-For coronal abundances, for all 15 flares for which good limits were obtained for both intervals, the limits overlap.
-For photospheric abundances, only two flares yielded limits that did not overlap for their two intervals.
-This suggests that $E_c$ may be relatively stable on the scale of minutes, but in the absence of good limits over the entire evolutions of multiple flare impulsive phases, we hesitate to draw a general conclusion.
+For coronal abundances, for 18 of 22 flares for which good fits were obtained for both intervals, the limits overlap.
+This suggests that $E_c$ may be relatively stable on the scale of minutes, but in the absence of good limits over the entire evolution of multiple flare impulsive phases, we hesitate to draw a general conclusion.